tsugiproject/tsugi-php-exercises/README.md

 Once you have connected this tool to a Tsugi install as described above, you can use the Admin/Database Upgrade feature to create / maintain database tables for these tools.
 You can also use the Developer mode of that Tsugi to test launch this tool.
-The LTI 2.0 support, CASA Support, and Content Item support for the controlling Tsugi will know about this tool.
+The App Store Deep Linking, and Content Item support for the controlling Tsugi will know about this tool.

 Launching and Testing This Code